mvsanghvi/Lit-Review/Embryology+Somitogenesis/Week 1.md

 	- Called ectopic pregnancy
 		- Endangers mother's life because blood vessels that form are apt to rupture as a result of embryo/placental growth.
 		- Symptoms include abdominal pain and/or vaginal bleeding
-		- Drug (methyltrexate) or surgical intervention is neccessary to interupt the pregnancy
+		- Drug (methyltrexate) or surgical intervention is necessary to interrupt the pregnancy